nexusstar/Front-end-Developer-Interview-Questions/Answers/CSS.md

-# CSS Questions Answers And External Sources
+# CSS Answers And External Sources

 ###<a name='q1'>Describe what a "reset" CSS file does and how it's useful.</a>